 Development and natural forest succession have combined to reduce grassland habitats in New Hampshire to the point that grasslands currently cover only about four percent of our landscape.
 However, large grassland habitats (those greater than 25 acres in size) still exist in every county in New Hampshire, with the highest concentrations in Grafton County (with 20 percent of our remaining grasslands), Merrimack County (13 percent), and Coos County (12 percent).
 Some level of conservation restriction protects about eight percent of New Hampshire’s large grassland habitats.

 The map at right was created using NH Wildlife Action Plan mapping data.
-To learn more, click here (connects to NH Fish & Game website on using habitat maps)
+To learn more, click here.

 - In general these habitats are currently believed resistant to climate change as long as management continues.

 - Increased diversity and abundance of invasives (particularly plants).

 - Potential for loss of wildlife value to these habitats from intensified management resulting from a longer growing season and an increased demand for biomass fuels.